Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant: Case Studies

 \section{Case Studies}

-In this section we evaluate how well Shire can reduce development effort and time, while achieving 200~Gbps line rate throughput.
-We demonstrate this with two case studies.
+In this section we demonstrate how \fname can reduce development effort and time to build FPGA-accelerated middleboxes that can run at 200~Gbps.
+We show this with two case studies.

-\paragraph{Case study 1: Porting Pigasus to achieve 200G.} We describe how ported someone else’s custom hardware accelerator it to Shire to scale up the performance.
-For this case study, we chose Zaho et~al's Pigasus IDS~\cite{pigasus}, which is the first and open source hardware design to achieve 100~Gbps throughput.
-The main questions we answer in this case study is: can we easily port the core Pigasus hardware accelerators---string and port matching---to Shire's packet processors?
-How well can we implement packet reordering needed by IDSes in Shire?
-How much will we improve Pigasus's performance?
+\paragraph{Case study 1: Porting Pigasus to achieve 200G} For our first case study, we ported Zaho et~al's Pigasus IDS~\cite{pigasus} to \fname.
+Pigasus is the first open source FPGA hardware design to achieve 100~Gbps throughput.
+We show that we can use the \name abstraction to scale up the performance to twice the rate they achieved in their paper.
+The main questions we answer in this case study are as follows: How easily can we port the core Pigasus hardware accelerators---string and port matching---to \fname's {\name}s?
+Can we use \fname to achieve incremental hardware design where we start with a base accelerator and incrementally add improvements and observe their performance gain?
+Finally, how much the \fname framework can improve Pigasus's performance?

-\paragraph{Case study 2: Building a Blacklisting Firewall.} For our second case study, we wanted to evaluate how hard it is to make a new accelerator from scratch.
-We chose to implement simple firewall with a hardware accelerator that blocks packets that match an IP blacklist.
+\paragraph{Case study 2: Building a Blacklisting Firewall.} For our second case study, we evaluate how much easier \fname makes developing a new middlebox from scratch.
+Namely, we show it is feasible to implement a simple 200~Gbps firewall based on a single hardware accelerator that blocks packets that match an IP blacklist.

-We were able to develop both of these case studies in less than a month, and we improved the line rate of the Pigasus IDS from 100~Gbps to 200~Gbps for average internet packet size of 800B, and for packet size of 256B and above for firewall.
+We were able to develop both of these case studies in less than a month in total by only one developer.
+We show \fname improved the line-rate of the Pigasus IDS from 100~Gbps to 200~Gbps for 800~Bytes packets\footnote{The average packet size for internet traces is over 800~Bytes~\cite{pigasus}.}, and achieves 200~Gbps for packets as small as 256~Bytes for the firewall implementation.